allisonmachado/network-calc/README.md

 # network-calc

-Easy way to quicly find key values for a network environment such as the net, netmask, broadcast address and so on for a given input.
-See the execution bellow for an example:
+Easy way to quickly find key values for a network environment such as the binary net ip, netmask, broadcast address and so on for a given input.
+See the example below:

 ```